ARMmbed/mbed-os-5-docs/docs/reference/api/storage/LittleFileSystem.md

 ## LittleFileSystem

-The little filesystem is a fail-safe filesystem designed for embedded systems.
+The little filesystem (littlefs) is a little fail-safe filesystem designed for embedded systems, specifically microcontrollers using flash storage.

 ```
    | | |     .---._____